programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ## Part 2: Programming Agent-based Models with Mesa

-In this chapter, we will start to actually implement a simple simulation model of early modern letter exchange using the python package `mesa`.
+In this section, we will start to actually implement a simple simulation model of early modern letter exchange using the python package `mesa`.
 Before we start, we will reiterate our exact goals for this model, which will guide the process of building it.
 We then proceed to clarify some key concepts of Agent-based Models that might be unclear to a newcomer to the method.

 ### 2.1 Goals